Frank Pentangeli: In popular culture

 This character made the national news on January 25, 2019, when he was mentioned in the federal indictment of President Donald Trump's longtime adviser Roger Stone.
 Stone was arrested in Fort Lauderdale, Florida, and charged with seven counts through an indictment in special counsel Robert Mueller III's investigation into Russian interference in the 2016 U.S. presidential election: one count of obstructing an official proceeding, five counts of making false statements, and one count of witness tampering.
 "The indictment contains a reference to a character from 'The Godfather: Part II' who is intimidated into not testifying against a mafia boss.
 According to the indictment, Stone in late 2017 told an associate — identified as "Person 2" — that they should "do a 'Frank Pentangeli' before [the House Intelligence Committee] in order to avoid contradicting Stone's testimony.'
 The filing goes on to say, "Frank Pentangeli is a character in the film The Godfather: Part II, which both Stone and Person 2 had discussed, who testifies before a congressional committee and in that testimony claims not to know critical information that he does in fact know."

-Stone's trial began on November 6, 2019.
-Randy Credico, a comedian and associate of Stone's testified that he refused to testify to Congress, "taking the Fifth", partly due to pressure from Stone.
-Stone's abusive texts to Credico were read out in court in which Stone called Credico a "maggot", a "rat", a "stoolie" and a "disloyal fuck", encouraging Credico to tell Mueller to "go fuck himself" and threatening to take the comedian's dog away (Credico relies on a medical support dog).
-On November 15, Stone was found guilty on all seven counts.
-Trump later pardoned Stone.